defined perimeter

 Zero Trust Networking

-Zero trust networking is a security framework that challenges the traditional approach of trust-based network architectures.
-Unlike the conventional perimeter-based security model, which assumes that everything within the network is trustworthy, zero-trust networking adopts a more skeptical mindset.
-It operates under the principle of “never trust, always verify,” meaning that every user, device, and application is considered untrusted by default, regardless of location or network access.
+Zero trust networking is a security framework that challenges the traditional perimeter-based security model.
+Unlike the traditional approach, which assumes that everything inside a network is trustworthy, zero trust networking operates on the principle of "never trust, always verify."
+It assumes that both internal and external networks are potentially compromised and requires continuous authentication and authorization for every user, device, and application attempting to access resources.

 Highlights: Zero Trust Networking